 Welcome to NextStop, the Metro-sponsored blog that focuses on regional and national transportation-related issues.
-Under the leadership of Bob Baer, Metro has made increased transparency a high priority.
 Our mission is to discuss and provide information about Metro and about the vital role that transportation plays in our community, impacting everything from mobility to economic development, real estate development and redevelopment, job creation, social justice, tourism, quality of life, and sustainability.
 The NextStop bloggers are passionate about transportation, and we hope this site will become the focal point for a community of transit users, supporters, and critical thinkers.

 Have you ever wondered what a bus wash looks like, or how bus routes are designed?
 Have you noticed sidewalk and curb improvements near bus stops, and wondered who is responsible?
 Have you heard about new light rail systems in other communities, and wondered how we might incorporate some of their good ideas?
 Are you interested in regional planning, urban design, or bike paths?
 NextStop is the place for you.